Gokhulnath/swiggy_client_app_clone/README.md

 Its an complete Swiggy app clone with features like
 * Onboarding screen with feature list
 * OTP verification and auto verification are added
-* If the user exist already he is redirected to the home scree, if not he is redirected to the registration screen
+* If the user exist already he is redirected to the home screen, if not he is redirected to the registration screen
 * List of all Shops prioritized based on its rating
 * An global search, which gives the result of the dishes and shop in that name. i.e. both shop and dishes details can be searched simultaneously
 * Shop activity lists the dishes available in the shop